igigis/Syslog-ng-Splunk-HEC-Integration-Script/README.md

 # Syslog-ng Splunk HEC Integration Script

 This script automates the installation and configuration of `syslog-ng` to forward logs to a Splunk HTTP Event Collector (HEC) endpoint.
-It validates user input, backs up existing configurations, and ensures `syslog-ng` is properly installed and running.
+It ensures that logs from your system are properly forwarded to Splunk for centralized monitoring and analysis.

+---

 ## Description